DAIRY PRODUCTS

 A Word About Margarine.
 Margarine, shortening, Crisco, non-dairy creamers and related products are often found in the dairy section of supermarkets.
 However, they bear little resemblance to real dairy products.
 They contain hardly any nutrients and many toxic substances.

-Do not eat these unless you are starving to death and they are the only available foods.
+Never eat these unless you are starving to death and they are the only available foods.
 They are all quite harmful to our bodies.
 Despite scientific evidence regarding their harm, they are widely used in restaurants, in particular.
 They are also found in hundreds of prepared food items from peanut butter and eggs cooked in them, to almost all pastries, rolls and other baked goods.

 For more on this subject, see the article on this website entitled Butter Versus Margarine.